-The Elks Hall was bustling in Williams Lake this week with a diabetes conference hosted by Three Corners Health Services Society.
+The Elks Hall was bustling in Williams Lake last week with a diabetes conference hosted by Three Corners Health Services Society.

 “It’s our first time we’ve done this and we are hoping it will become an annual thing,” said Stacey Isaac, nurse manager for Three Corners Society as lunch was being served Wednesday.

 “We have brought together all of our five Secwepemc communities and some of the Tsilhqot’in communities to learn more about diabetes.”

 The theme of the conference – From Burnout to Balance – reflected the fact it can be stressful to have diabetes, she added.